 1b.
 In this way, the following questions and challenges can be overcome.

-How can I ensure that voice control is activated automatically when needed?
+How can I ensure that Narrator is automatically activated when I log on to my computer?

 2. Availability in Windows 10, 11 and 12 and the corresponding build numbers.